pearcej/complex/_sources/AlgorithmAnalysis/AnAnagramDetectionExample.rst

 :math:`O(n)`, since there are three consecutive simple iterations: the first two to convert strings to char arrays and the last to compare the *n* characters after the sorting process.
-However, the two calls to the C++ ``sort`` function are not without their own cost.
-As we will see in a later chapter, sorting is typically either :math:`O(n^{2})` or :math:`O(n\log n)`, so the sorting operations dominate the iteration.
+Sorting is typically either :math:`O(n^{2})` or :math:`O(n\log n)`, so the sorting operations dominate the iteration.
 In the end, this algorithm will have the same order of magnitude as that of the sorting process.

 Solution 3: Brute Force
 ^^^^^^^^^^^^^^^^^^^^^^^